New Stories

 I picked him up at the airport a couple of days later (this was when you could just pull up at the curb to wait for a passenger), and when he came out, he looked around and said, “Where’s the Benz?”

 “What do you mean, ‘where’s the Benz’?”, I asked, “it’s right here in front of you”, I gesticulated towards the now gold colored car.
-“I had it painted when you were away to surprise you”, I added.
+“I had Bobby the mechanic down the street paint it when you were away to surprise you”.
 He stopped in his tracks.
+“Does Bobby work on Benz’s?”, he asked.
+I shook my head, “no but it’s just paint’.
+“Are you surprised?”, I wanted to know.

-“Help me to the car”, he said weakly, “I don’t feel well”.
+“Help me to the car”, John said weakly, “I don’t feel well”.
 He wasn’t kidding, he was trembling and a little ashen.

-“Don’t you like the color?”, I asked, disappointed, “I call it Goldfinger”.
+“Don’t you like the color?”, I asked, disappointed, “I call him Goldfinger”.
 John raised his hand, “just let me rest”, he said, closing his eyes.
-John was quiet as I drove home, but by the end of the trip, he had almost regained his composure.
-Trying to accept the new reality, he asked optimistically, “at least they used Mercedes Benz paint, right?”
+John was quiet as I drove home, but by the end of the trip, he’d almost regained his composure.
+Trying to accept the new reality, he asked optimistically, “at least Bobby used Mercedes Benz paint, right?”

 I stayed with Benz, but never bought new and that brings me to my all time favourite car.
 The steady, and some might say boring, C230.
 I picked it up on Christmas Eve 2009 after closing on my home, a deal that included all of the furniture and my then current old Benz.
 My new car, the 2007 Silver C230 cost me $23 thousand Cdn., and had under twenty thousand miles on it.